 • There are exceptional circumstances surrounding the application

-All leave of absence requests must be made in writing to the principal no later than 15 working days before the proposed leave is due to take place.
+All leave of absence requests must be made in writing to the principal no later than six weeks before the proposed leave is due to take place.
 If permission is not requested by this time your child’s absence will automatically be recorded as unauthorised, as permission cannot be granted retrospectively.

 In order to meet the criteria of ‘exceptional circumstances’ the request should be for rare, significant, and unavoidable reasons.
 The period of absence being applied for should also be as short as possible.
 Reasons such as travel costs, weather conditions, or family work patterns are not classed as exceptional circumstances.